Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_win-desktop-links.en.md

 }
 ```

-As a result, the name of the label for the data object `Кошка` be, for example, `Кошка named Мурка`.
+As a result, the name of the label for the data object «Cat» will, for example, «a Cat named Murka».

 ## Runners
 Runner – a class that implements the methods for running a label.
 In the designer, a runner takes a shortcut.
 To add a new runner, you need to create a new class that are inherited from DesktopShortCutRunner.
 The methods of the runner, marked RunnerMethodAttribute can be started from the context menu of the label, with this type of runner.
 The attribute parameter is a string that will be displayed in the corresponding item in the context menu of the shortcut.